zoobzio/soy/CONTRIBUTING.md

-# Contributing to cereal
+# Contributing to soy

-Thank you for your interest in contributing to cereal!
+Thank you for your interest in contributing to soy!
 This guide will help you get started.

 ## Code of Conduct